EBI-Metagenomics/genome_uploader/README.md

 ## _Warnings_

 ### Mandatory vs Optional Fields
-Depending on whether you are registering bins or MAGs, a few of the fields above can be omitted, namely `completeness`, `contamination` and `rRNA_presence`.
-These values are used together to determine MAG quality according to MIMAG criteria (described here `TODO`)
+All fields above are mandatory for MAG submission (see ENA's MAGs checklist [here](<https://www.ebi.ac.uk/ena/browser/view/ERC000047>)).
+However, if you are registering bins, you cand decide whether to omit the following fields: `completeness`, `contamination` and `rRNA_presence`(see ENA's bins checklist [here](<https://www.ebi.ac.uk/ena/browser/view/ERC000050>)).
+These values are used together to determine MAG quality according to MIMAG criteria (described [here](https://www.nature.com/articles/nbt.3893/tables/1)).

-If you already generated these for your bins, our recommendation is to add them to the table anyway, as they describe your sample more accurately for other people to check.
+If you already generated these for your bins, our recommendation is to include them for shareability and to describe your sample more accurately.

 ### Existing accessions in the INSDC
 Raw-read runs or assemblies from which genomes were generated should already be available on the INSDC (ENA by EBI, GenBank by NCBI, or DDBJ) for this script to work.
 Therefore, at least a DRR|ERR|SRR accession (for runs) or a ERZ|SRZ|DRZ accession (for assemblies) should be available.